catherinedevlin/opensourceshakespeare/README.md

     sqlite3 shakespeare.db

+You can use [datasette-lite](https://github.com/catherinedevlin/opensourceshakespeare.git) to browse the SQLite port of the data directly in your browser: https://lite.datasette.io/?url=https://github.com/catherinedevlin/opensourceshakespeare/blob/master/shakespeare.db

 If you wish to convert the data yourself (and possibly tinker with the process), run `./import`.
 We run three phases: `fetch`, `load` and `dump`; if you prefer you can run those phases directly but be sure to do it from the root folder.